23 Healthcare Marketing Strategies & Ideas to Help Attract More Patients

-In this post, I cut to the chase, delivering you 21 essential medical marketing tips you can start using TODAY.
+In this post, I cut to the chase, delivering you 23 essential healthcare marketing strategies and tips you can start using TODAY.
 So, without further ado, let’s get started!

-We want you to have the most effective methods of marketing your practice that will bring you the most bang for your buck.
+We want you to have the most effective healthcare marketing strategy that will bring you the most bang for your buck.

-1. Use some lead-generating SEO strategies as part of your medical marketing plan
+1. Use some lead-generating SEO strategies as part of your healthcare marketing plan

-SEO is one of the most important aspects of online marketing for healthcare professionals such as doctors and dentists.
+SEO is one of the most important aspects of online marketing for healthcare professionals such as doctors, dentists, and other healthcare providers.
 Simply put, it allows people online to find you — instead of your competitors.
 But just because more people visit your site doesn’t mean they’ll turn into viable leads - unless you use targeted landing pages.

 Instapage mentioned that over 1,000 landing pages are designed with their software every day which goes to show that marketers are embracing landing pages.

-In the same vein, MarketingSherpa reported that 67% of marketers are creating unique landing pages for various marketing campaigns and brands.
+In the same vein, MarketingSherpa reported that 67% of marketers are creating unique landing pages for various healthcare marketing strategy campaigns and brands.